W&T Offshore, Inc. [WTI] Price Aside, WTI Fundamentals Booming Beyond Compare

-W&T Offshore, Inc. [WTI] took an upward turn with a change of -3.86%, trading at the price of $4.48 during the trading session on Thursday.
+W&T Offshore, Inc. [WTI] took an upward turn with a change of -3.49%, trading at the price of $4.15 during the trading session on Thursday.
 The price movement in correlation with percentage of the mentioned increase can allow a valuable insight to investors.
-During the last trading session 2.23 million shares changed hands being bought and sold, while W&T Offshore, Inc. shares have an average trading volume of 2.61M shares for that time period.
-WTI monthly volatility recorded 4.90%, in the meanwhile having share price volatility for the week set at 4.91%.
-PS value for WTI stocks is 1.19 with PB recorded at .
+During the last trading session 902134 shares changed hands being bought and sold, while W&T Offshore, Inc. shares have an average trading volume of 2.60M shares for that time period.
+WTI monthly volatility recorded 4.96%, in the meanwhile having share price volatility for the week set at 4.69%.
+PS value for WTI stocks is 1.14 with PB recorded at .

 W&T Offshore, Inc. [NYSE:WTI]: Analyst Rating and Earnings